malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * Offline

 ## Views
-The mechanisms that lead to human consciousness are best explained by examining them in the context of different views.
+The mechanisms that lead to human consciousness are best explained by examining them in the context of three different views.

 ![basic state machine](files/A-theory-of-consciousness-v2-layers.png)

-The _biological_ view sees our brain as a collection of neurons of varying types forming a tremendously complicated network.
-Slowly science is beginning to understand the kind of processing performed by different regions, however our understanding at this level is still very much at its infancy.
-This article will largely omit discussion about the biological view.
-However, as we shall see, there is one particularly significant point that needs to be made about the nature of any physical computational machine such as the biological brain.
+The _physical_ view sees the human brain as a collection of neurons.
+While some regions have specific functionality that we understand, other regions serve many purposes.
+Many different kinds of behaviours are tightly integrated and overlapping making it very hard to identify the pathways that apply to conscious experience.

-The _logical_ view attempts to present a simplified architecture of the components of the brain.
+The _logical_ view sees the brain as layers of simplified computational architectures, with specific focus on the high-level thought mechanism.
 The majority of discussions presented here are in the context of this view.

 The _virtual_ view exists only as the data state that is produced, transferred, and examined by the _logical_ view.
 However, some important concepts and behaviours are best examined within the framework of the _virtual_ view.

 ## Biological View
+Slowly science is beginning to understand the kind of processing performed by different regions, however our understanding at this level is still very much at its infancy.
+This article will largely omit discussion about the biological view.
+However, as we shall see, there is one particularly significant point that needs to be made about the nature of any physical computational machine, such as the biological brain.

 All mammals have a neocortex, and birds have a similar structure called the dorsal ventricular ridge (DVR) that neuroscience suggests provides similar capability to the neocortex [SDOct2012].

 Main conclusion: